Panorama to ZTNA Configuration Pipeline

 • Add the finalized application to the DOI Default profile.

-Transcript Insight: Navigate to "Fabric Connectors" > "ZTNA Applications Catalog" in EMS.
+Note: Navigate to "Fabric Connectors" > "ZTNA Applications Catalog" in EMS.
 The app defined in the FortiGate proxy should appear here as "auto-detected".
 Then add it to your specific endpoint policy so it pushes to the FortiClient endpoints.